Augussst/reddit_bot/README.md

 1. Create and mantain a logging_config.ini file in utils folder for logging configuration ([see documentation](https://docs.python.org/3/library/logging.config.html#logging-config-fileformat));
 1. Run the bot (`python reddit_bot.py`).
 1. Have fun!

-## How to contribute

-Feature requests such as new quotes or more subreddits to run the bot on are welcome via issues on GitHub!
-Feel free to contribute.
-You can also contribute by donating via [Ko-fi](https://ko-fi.com/L3L814HD5) or [PayPal](http://paypal.me/FSZanettini) to keep the servers running.